eunjae-lee/vuex-dry/README.md

 You can still use this as long as it works in your environment.
 I do not guarantee it works with Vue 3.

+You may want to check out another libraries like [pinia](https://github.com/posva/pinia)

 ## Introduction